 The porosity of sediment samples was compared to mean grain size to determine if there is a relationship between the two properties.
 It was determined that within the sand and mud size classes porosity increases as grain size gets finer.
 In the gravel size class (coarser than -1) porosity is constant at 10-25%.
 Thus, porosity can be used to estimate grain size in sand and mud sediments but not gravel.

 Estes, Connor, "Continued Monitoring of the Effects of Two Dam Removals on the Middle Cuyahoga River Summit County, Ohio" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 705.